SEE ALSO EVENTS FOR LOCAL AND NATIONAL U3A EVENTS

 HERTS NETWORK COMMITTEE

-U3A members who would like to represent Melbourn & District U3A on the Herts Network Committee are always welcome.
-These meetings are very occasional and are a means by which we learn from other U3A groups.
-Please contact the Chairman if you are interested to attend a future meeting.
+U3A members who would like to represent Melbourn & District U3A on the Herts Network Committee are welcome to attend these useful meetings.
+The meetings occur just a few times a year and are a means by which we learn from other U3A groups.
+Please contact the Chairman if you are interested to attend and share a ride there.

 JOINING ANOTHER U3A

-If you want to be a member of more than one U3A, there is nothing to stop you.
-The other U3A may wish to know (e.g. for capitation purposes) if you are already a member of another U3A.
+If you want to be a member of more than one U3A, please do so.
+The other U3A may wish to know (for capitation purposes) if you are already a member of another U3A.
 You can use your membership card to show this.
 If you need a membership card you can get one by either coming to a Wednesday speaker meeting or send a stamped, addressed envelope to Chris Davison at 2 Orchard Road, Melbourn, Royston SG8 6HR.

 U3A - “A NEW APPROACH TO AGEING”